omagrawal1111/invisibility-cloak/README.md

 # invisibility-cloak
-A Python Program to make anything  which comes under red cloth.
+A Python Program to make anything invisible which comes under red cloth.